zephyr-dassouli/DVRE/jupyter-extension/md_files/dal-jupyter.md

 1. **Landing Page:**
     - shows user’s projects - both those that they own as a coordinator, those that they joined as a contributor (fetched from ProjectFactory)
-    - contains basic metadata about the projects (fetched from project’s main smart contract JSONProject)
+    - contains basic metadata about the projects (fetched from project’s main smart contract Project)
     - user is able to select a project, then a project page loads
 2. **Project Page -** once selected, it shows several features and panels:
     - a panel called **Project Configuration**: